k2majeot/remote-control/README.md

 - **remote_server.py** – listens for WebSocket messages and converts them into mouse and keyboard events via the Windows API.
 - **frontend_server.py** – serves the web client (`index.html` and `send-input.js`) and a `config.json` file.
 - **send-input.js** – communicates with the remote server from the browser and sends touch or keyboard input.
+- Touch-friendly scroll bar on the right side of the page for sending scroll events.

 ## Quick start
 1. Install the Python dependencies: